arktypeio/arktype/pkgs/model/README.md

 ### Objects

-Object definitions are sets of keys or indices corresponding to string, primitive, or nested object definitions.
+Object definitions are sets of keys or indices corresponding to string, literal, or nested object definitions.

 #### Map